-The site is located at 1136 Gabriel Street and is located between St. Joseph Boulevard and Rocque Street.
-The site is rectangular in shape and has a total area of approximately 840 m2.
+The site is located at 1108 Maisonneuve Street, located between St. Joseph Boulevard and Rocque Street.
+The site is rectangular in shape and has a total area of approximately 890 m2.
 A site location plan is provided as Figure 1.

-The site is currently occupied by a one to one and a half storey, multi-tenant building with a finished basement and a concrete block foundation.
-It is understood that a sump pit is present in the basement.
-The site also includes a grass covered backyard and an asphaltic concrete paved driveway.
+The site is currently occupied by a single storey, multi-tenant building with a finished basement.
+The building is brick and stone clad and has a concrete block foundation.
+A driveway is present to the north of the building and the backyard is grass covered.

-The ground surface generally flat with elevations at the borehole locations ranging from Elevation 65.33 m to Elevation 65.07 m.
+The ground surface is generally flat with elevations at the borehole locations ranging from Elevation 64.19 m to Elevation 63.92 m.